erozonachi/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+- To keep and manage state in server applications.

 1. What does bcrypt do to help us store passwords in a secure manner.

+- It encrypts/hashes passwords in a one-way fashion, making it almost impossible for them to be decrypt back to plain text.

 1. What does bcrypt do to slow down attackers?

+- Repeating password hashing for 2 raise-to-power `round` (default round value = 10, recommended round value = 12)

 1. What are the three parts of the JSON Web Token?

+- Header
+- Payload
+- Signature

 ## Project Set Up